techn0man1ac/WIFIDataLogger/README.md

 ## JSON Data Format

 Please note that the program generates a JSON file with an invalid format due to missing square brackets at the beginning and end of the file.
 This is because each record in the JSON file represents a single scan of WiFi networks by the ESP8266 device.
 However, the data visualization program is designed to handle this issue and can still read the JSON file correctly.

+## Project Version V0.2

+Everything mentioned above applies to version V0.1, but in V0.2, there have been significant conceptual changes, namely:

+- A local web server was created (using the Flask framework).
+- A database (*.db) was created where the generated signal strength and access point name are recorded in JSON format (on the ESP8266 side).
+- The ESP8266 generates a POST request, sending data to the web server in this way.
+- The visualization program opens the database in *.db format.

 ## License